-The curves displayed in the Bode plots represent the transmission function of your circuit and help verify the stability of your system.
-One graph displays the amplitude behavior over the frequency range in dB, while the second plot displays the phase characteristics over frequency (measured in degrees).
-Drag markers to the desired positions directly on the plotted trace.
-A legend displays the coordinates of the markers.
-To determine the crossover frequency, set one marker to 0 dB and set the second marker to -180° phase shift.
+The Bode plot diagrams represent the circuit transmission function and help verify system stability by displaying the amplitude behavior (in dB) as well as the phase characteristics (in degrees) versus input frequency.
+Individual markers can be directly set to the desired positions on the plotted trace, along with a legend displaying the marker coordinates.
+To determine the crossover frequency, set one marker to 0 dB and the second marker to -180° phase shift.
 Now you can easily determine the phase and gain margin.

-View the results in a table.
 The measurement results table provides detailed information about each measured point (frequency, gain and phase shift).
 When using markers, the associated row of the result table is highlighted.
 For reporting, quickly save screenshots, table results or both to a USB device.

-Measurement of the stability of a DC/DC converter (blue trace: gain; orange trace: phase; green trace: amplitude profiling of the stimulus signal)
+Measurement of the stability of a DC/DC converter (blue trace: gain; red: phase).
+The tables on the right indicate the amplitude profile, as well as the marker and margin measurement results.